Tanvir1337x/Tanvir1337x.github.io/readme.md

     Broker -- answer --> Client
 ```

-NB: The diagram provides a simplified overview of the Snowflake architecture.
+The diagram provides a simplified overview of the Snowflake architecture.
 The actual communication involves more complex interactions, but the diagram captures the main components and their connections.